carakey/alamw19-statements/README.md

 The project's objective isn't to call out a particular organization for problematic wording, nor to compare which specific organization produced a more or less effective statement.
 My intention with the first transformation was to reduce bias - mainly my own - in the analysis of the content.
 Standardizing the data and reducing the text down to its essential content was also meant to simplify later analysis.

 Anonymity was increased drastically by redacting all tagged entities from F2 and subsequent generations of the document, replacing them with generic substitute text strings identifying the type of entity, e.g. "[Organization]."
 The added identity information was also incorporated into the substitute text strings.
-Additionally, supporting contextual information about the text was dropped, including document titles; only the standardized title categories were kept.
+Additionally, supporting contextual information about the text was dropped, including document titles; only the standardized title categories and the notation of ethnic affiliates kept.

 A list of [all redacted ALAMW19 entities](documentation/entity_list.html) is included in the project documentation, generated using XQuery, [entity_list.xquery](queries/entity_list.xquery).